The Graduate School Medal

 These materials are mandatory, however, if the nominee wishes to include additional references that address the impacts of their work,

 up to two additional letters of recommendation may be appended (electronic).

 All nominations meeting eligibility requirements will be examined by a committee consisting of Graduate School deans and

 The committee will select a pool of finalists to be forwarded to The Graduate School Council for consideration.
 The Council will review the

-Nominations must be submitted to the Catalyst drop box by 5:00 p.m. on March 6, 2014 to be accepted for consideration.
+Nominations must be submitted to the Catalyst drop box by the end of the day on March 9, 2015 to be accepted for consideration.

 Criteria for selection